sarbal/howdoI/README.md

 # How do I...

-Short tutorials on how-to do genomic and transcriptomic analyses.
+Short tutorials on genomic and transcriptomic analyses.

 [align RNA-seq data](/workflows/howtos_alignment.md)